OUR TREATMENT PHILOSOPHY

 Your 90-minute initial consultation includes a thorough review of your history, a physical exam, and the start of treatment.
 You’ll receive a personalized home exercise program (HEP), updated at each follow-up to support progress between sessions.
 Follow-up sessions are 50 minutes and may include functional dry needling if appropriate and desired.

 With advanced training in both orthopedic and pelvic floor therapy, Rachael takes a whole-body approach—recognizing how different areas influence one another.
 For example, treatment may explore how ankle stability, neck tension, or visceral mobility relate to your pelvic or back symptoms.
 The physical evaluation covers strength, joint mobility, neurodynamics, visceral function, and assessment of motor control.
-Generally, an internal pelvic floor exam is deferred to a follow up session but can be done on evaluation day depending on your comfort and clinical indications.
+Generally, an internal pelvic floor exam is deferred to a follow-up session but can be done on evaluation day depending on your comfort and clinical indications.

 • With Rachael Gossett, PT, DPT, SEP, PCES